Case Competencies in Orthopaedic Surgery

 - Lists CPT and ICD 9/10 codes to help with case logging.

-Rachel M Frank, MD, Department of Orthopaedic Surgery, Rush University Medical Center, Chicago, Illinois, USA, Brian Forsythe, MD, Assistant Professor, Division of Sports Medicine, Midwest Orthopaedics at RUSH, RUSH University Medical Center, Chicago, Illinois and Matthew T Provencher, MD, Chief, Sports Medicine and Surgery, Massachusetts General Hospital, Associate Professor of Surgery, Harvard Medical School, Boston, Massachusetts
+Rachel M Frank, MD, Sports Medicine and Shoulder Surgery, Associate Professor, Department of Orthopaedic Surgery; Director, Joint Preservation Program, University of Colorado School of Medicine, Aurora, Colorado, Brian Forsythe, MD, Assistant Professor, Division of Sports Medicine, Midwest Orthopaedics at RUSH, RUSH University Medical Center, Chicago, Illinois and Matthew T Provencher, MD, Chief, Sports Medicine and Surgery, Massachusetts General Hospital, Associate Professor of Surgery, Harvard Medical School, Boston, Massachusetts